include4eto/cslp/README.md

 Within each test suite, each test case is labeled `test_<component>`.
 Currently, the following tests are performed:

+Note all tests are white box, i.e. we assume we know how the code works.

 ### `InputParserTest` (`input_parser_test.py`):
 - `test_valid_input`: Test to see a valid input is parsed and the correct configuration is returned.